 - Post-meeting write-up and action follow-through: Straight after the meeting an overall write-up/digest should be drafted – usually by the facilitator – that collates and records all the ‘raw’ key points raised and noted (on flipcharts etc) from each session, gives a master summary/overview of all these points, and also lists all the agreed outcomes (including agreed actions, timings and allocated responsibilities).
 After checking and final changes made by senior management, the write-up should be circulated to everyone who participated in the meeting – ideally within 7-10 days.

 What sort of away-day are you planning?
-If you’d like a FREE, no-obligation chat to help your planning, please call Mike on 01886 881092.
-Or email Mike at: email@example.com.
+If you’d like a free, no-obligation telecon discussion or a free face-to-face exploratory meeting at your offices, to help shape ideas and thinking for your event, please call Mike on 01886 881092.
+Or email Mike at: firstname.lastname@example.org.

 Mike also provides facilitation services for various types of shorter/simpler, half-day or day ‘workshops‘, for tackling specific management issues or problems or focused innovative thinking.
 Our services are inexpensive and flexible to suit your budget.